menushaperera/PizzaOrderingSystem/README.md

 # PizzaOrderingSystem
-Simple Pizza Ordering application using C# &amp; MySql
+This repository contains a simple Pizza System application using C# &amp; and MySQL.The application is designed to manage customers and payment details for a pizza ordering system.